TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 ### Subtask 3.
 Export the motion as FBX

-The final task is to convert the `.bvh` motion file to `.fbx` format, which is required for use in Unreal Engine.
+The final task is to convert the `.bvh` motion file to `.fbx` format, which is a 3D format developed by Autodesk and required by Unreal Engine for your story.
 You'll use the `.bvh` file generated earlier in this step.

 !!! abstract "Steps"